urbit/docs/learn/hoon/hoon-tutorial/conditionals.md

 This code is the third line of the `%say` "boilerplate," and it produces a `cask` with the head of `%noun`.
 We could use any `mark` here, but `%noun` is the most generic type, able to fit any data.

+But now let's get into the conditionals themselves.
 Below we'll examine the the series of `?` runes used.

 ```
 ?:  ?&  =(0 (mod n 2))
 ```

-`?:` is the simplest "wut" rune.
-It takes three expressions: a boolean test, a yes-branch, and a no-branch.
-The yes-branch is executed when the test evaluates to `%.y` and the no-branch is executed when the test evaluates to `%.n`.
-Here the yes-branch is `%.y` and the no-branch is `%.n`.
-The boolean test is the more complicated portion.
-First we're going to use `?&` to combine two expressions with a logical "and" operation.
+`?:` (pronounced "wut-col") is the simplest "wut" rune.
+It takes three children, also called sub-expressions.
+The first child is a boolean test, which means that it looks for a `%.y` ("yes") or a `%.n` ("no.").
+The second child is a yes-branch, which is what we arrive at if the aforementioned boolean test evaluates to `%.y`.
+The third child is a no-branch, so we arrive at it if instead the boolean test evaluates to `%.n`.

-The first expression is:
+In our case, the first child is `?&  =(0 (mod n 2))`.
+It itself has another conditional rune, `?&` ("wut-pam"), which combines two expressions with a logical "and" operation, making sure that both of them are true.
+The first expression that our `?&` rune uses is:

 ```
 =(0 (mod n 2))